uriel1998/showdocs-wombat/README.md

 Not only will it launch a new xterm, but if you have `wmctrl` and `xseticon` set, it will decorate the window with the script's icon and name.

+If you wish to colorize your output - particularly of sourcecode - you should use `.lessfilter`.
+There's a good tutorial at [Miskatonic.org](https://www.miskatonic.org/2020/06/24/lessfilter/).

 ## 6. TODO